Openbravo: Openbravo Java POS

 Openbravo POS was the first POS solution offered by Openbravo.
 It is a Java Point-of-Sale (POS) application for retail and hospitality businesses.
 The application came into existence called TinaPOS.
 For legal reasons the application was renamed to LibrePOS.
 In 2007 LibrePOS was acquired by Openbravo and it is known by its current name.
 The program was completely integrated into Openbravo ERP.
 Through this integration it was possible to update stock levels, financial journals and customer data directly in the central database when a POS sales is executed in the stores.
 Openbravo POS can be applied using PDAs for order intake.

 In July 2012 Openbravo launched its new POS solution, the Openbravo Web POS, included in the Openbravo Commerce Suite and which replaced the Openbravo Java POS.
 Openbravo Java POS has been discontinued.

 Openbravo Business Suite

 The Openbravo Business Suite was launched in May 2015, replacing the previous Openbravo ERP Platform.
-It is a global management solution built on top of the Openbravo Technology Platform including horizontal ERP, CRM and BI functionality for across industries.
+It is a business management software suite built on the Openbravo Technology Platform including horizontal ERP, CRM and BI functionality for across industries.

 Openbravo Commerce Suite

-The Openbravo Commerce Suite is the Openbravo's solution for retailers.
-It is a multi-channel retail management solution including a responsive web and mobile POS (Openbravo Web POS) backed by a comprehensive functionality for Merchandise Management, Supply Chain Management and Enterprise Management.
+A commercial software product designed for organizations using recurring billing revenue models.
+It is a retail management software suite supporting multiple sales channels.

 Openbravo Subscription Management and Recurring Billing

-A commercial solution for companies with recurring billing revenue models, including functionality from pricing definition to automatic revenue recognition and accounting.
+A commercial software for companies with recurring billing revenue models, including functionality from pricing definition to automatic revenue recognition and accounting.